UPDATED 6:40 a.m. ET, Aug. 2, 2022 —

-The greatness of James Baldwin could never be understated and his relevance is arguably greater in 2020 than it ever has been as the country confronts issues he documented decades ago.
+The greatness of James Baldwin could never be understated and his relevance is arguably greater in 2022 than it ever has been as the country confronts issues he drew attention to decades ago.
 It was through that documentation in the form of his literary gifts to the world along with speeches and interviews that Baldwin’s brilliance was immortalized with the sage wisdom that gave way to a number of quotes attributed to him that have withstood the test of time.

-This year the the late novelist, essayist and playwright, who stands out as one of America’s most-treasured wordsmiths would have turned 96-years-old.
-Baldwin’s notable bold ruminations on race, sexuality, and other subjects were once considered too controversial for the time of his creative peak.
+This year the the late novelist, essayist and playwright, who stands out as one of America’s most-treasured wordsmiths would have turned 98-years-old.
+Baldwin’s notable bold ruminations on race, sexuality and other subjects were once considered too controversial for the time of his creative peak.

 As a homosexual man, some of Baldwin’s work focused on not only the complexities of the role of Blacks in America but also that of gay men who faced atrocious criticism and prejudice during his climb into the literary ranks.